supercollider/sc3-plugins/readme_linux.txt

 $ scons STK=yes STKPATH=/path/to_stklib/

-- export the compiled UGens to a new 'Extensions' folder:
-$ ./distro_linux

 - For the StkUGens to work and boot scsynth succesfully if this ugen pack was installed, the rawwaves folder needs to be installed at the same level of scsynth as noted on the UGens Pack directory. a sylink works fine for this.